-Our Analysis and Hands-on Test Results
+Our Analysis and Test Results

-This contender is a 20 degree bag that uses The North Face's proprietary synthetic Heatseeker Pro for insulation.
-The North Face made the change in insulation to their own Heatseeker Pro (from Polar Guard in 2014).
-We don't necessarily think that was for the better, but the new material just works as intended and does pack down slightly smaller.
-This bag easily kept us warm down to 25F; however, during a true 20F or colder overnight low temperature, most folks will need bulk up on the layers they are wearing.
-That said, compared to similarly rated 20° F synthetic bags, the Cat's Meow feels slightly warmer than most.
-For example, in a side-by-side test with the Kelty Tuck 20, Marmot Trestle, or Mountain Hardwear HyperLamina Flame 20, each of our testers felt the Cat's Meow was slightly warmer than the previously mentioned contenders.
+Overall this bag easily kept most of our users warm down to 25F; however, during a true 20F or colder overnight low temperature, most folks will need to layer up to stay warm.
+Compared to similarly rated 20° F synthetic bags, the Cat's Meow feels pretty average.
+For example, in a side-by-side test with The North Face Hyper Cat and Mountain Hardwear HyperLamina Spark, each of our testers felt the Cat's Meow was slightly warmer than these contenders.